 Presidential Awards for Excellence in Science, Mathematics and Engineering Mentoring

-On November 15, 2011, President Obama announced nine individuals and eight organizations as recipients of the Presidential Awards for Excellence in Science, Mathematics and Engineering Mentoring for 2010 and 2011.
-The White House press release is available at http://www.whitehouse.gov/the-press-office/2011/11/15/president-obama-honors-outstanding-science-math-and-engineering-mentor-0.
+On March 27, 2015, President Obama announced fourteen individuals and one organization as recipients of the Presidential Awards for Excellence in Science, Mathematics and Engineering Mentoring for 2012 and 2013.

 The Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) is a Presidential award established by the White House in 1995.
 The purpose of the award is to recognize U.S. citizens or permanent residents and U.S. organizations that have demonstrated excellence in mentoring individuals from groups that are underrepresented in STEM education and workforce.
 The PAESMEM program is administered by the NSF on behalf of OSTP.

-For resources on mentoring in STEM and a complete list of past PAESMEM awardees you may want to visit PAESMEM.net.
+For resources on mentoring in STEM and a complete list of past PAESMEM awardees you may want to visit PAESMEM.nsf.gov.

 For further information about the PAESMEM program or nomination process please email PAESMEM@nsf.gov or call 703-292-8640 and ask to speak to a PAESMEM team member.